citp/privacy-policy-historical/d/da/dae/daemon-tools.cc.md

-> *The following text is extracted and transformed from the daemon-tools.cc privacy policy that was archived on 2015-10-18.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151018110738id_/http%3A//www.daemon-tools.cc/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the daemon-tools.cc privacy policy that was archived on 2016-06-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160608072340id_/http%3A//www.daemon-tools.cc/privacy) for the most accurate reproduction.*

 # Privacy Policy - DAEMON-Tools.cc - DAEMON-Tools.cc

+## Privacy Policy

 At Disc Soft, your security and privacy is of the utmost importance to us.
 So we’ve developed a Privacy Policy that covers how we collect, use, disclose, and store your information.
 Please [let us know](https://web.archive.org/contacts) if you have any questions.